-Wasps v Toulouse (Sat)
+Wasps claim memorable victory with 14 men

 Line-ups

-Wasps: Umaga; Crossdale, Odogwu, Gopperth, Bassett; Atkinson, Wolstenholme; Martinez, Cruse, Alo, Cardall, Gaskell, Barbeary, Shields (capt), Willis
+Wasps: Umaga; Crossdale, Odogwu, Gopperth, Bassett; Atkinson, Wolstenholme; Martinez, Cruse, Alo, Cardall, Gaskell, Barbeary, Shields (capt), Willis.

 Replacements: Frost, Nearchou, Scholtz, Carr, Young, Porter, Miller, Mills.